deepsquare-io/grid/docs/workflow/001-learn/05-storage-layout.md

 - **Delete the files at the end of the jobs explicitly if necessary.**

 Other practices may exists to ensure the **confidentiality**, **integrity** and **availability** of your data.
 Again, you are responsible for managing the risks.

+## Next steps

+Now that you learn about the storage layout, you should know that not every clusters are equal.
+Even if we are on a decentralized network of HPC, we don't want a chaotic job scheduling.
+Therefore, there is the concepts of [labels and affinities](/workflow/learn/providers-labels) that you can read about in the [next part](/workflow/learn/providers-labels).